Hyperbolic sine-Gordon model beyond the first threshold: Introduction

 \noi in the sense of total variation.
 See Lemma \ref{LEM:Gibbs} in Section \ref{SEC:4} below.

 We now consider the following renormalized truncated SdSG dynamics:

 \noi with the truncated Gibbs measure initial data $\rhoo_N$ \eqref{GibbsN}.
 Here, $\g_N$ is as in \eqref{CN}.
-Our main result below proves the convergence of the sequence $(u_N, \dt u_N)_{N \in \N}$ to a non-trivial stochastic process $(u, \dt u)$ whose law is given by $\rhoo$ \eqref{Gibbs10} at every time marginal.
+Our main result below proves, for some range of parameters $\be^2$, the convergence of the sequence $(u_N, \dt u_N)_{N \in \N}$ to a non-trivial stochastic process $(u, \dt u)$ whose law is given by $\rhoo$ \eqref{Gibbs10} at every time marginal.
 This process $u$ is hence formally interpreted as the solution to the following renormalized SdSG equation

 \noi

 \noi at statistical equilibrium.

 \begin{theorem} Let $0 < \be^2 < 2\pi\Big(1 + \frac{3 \sqrt{241} - 41}{122}\Big) \approx 2.046\pi$.
 Then, the stochastic damped sine-Gordon equation~\eqref{RSdSG} is almost surely globally well-posed with respect to the renormalized Gibbs measure~$\rhoo$ defined in~\eqref{Gibbs10} and the renormalized Gibbs measure $\rhoo$ is invariant under the dynamics.
 More precisely, there exists a process $(u,\dt u) \in C(\R_+; \mc H^{-\eps}(\T^2))$\footnote{Here, $C(\R_+, X)$ for a Banach space $X$ is the space of continuous functions from $\R_+$ to $X$, endowed with the compact-open topology.} for any small $\eps > 0$ such that the solution $(u_N, \dt u_N)$ to \eqref{RSdSGN} converges to $(u, \dt u)$ in $C(\R_+; \mc H^{-\eps}(\T^2))$ $\rhoo$-almost surely as $N \to \infty$.
 Moreover, for each $t \ge 0$, the law of $(u(t), \dt u(t))$ is given by $\rhoo$. \end{theorem}